rzuehlsd/VT100-Terminal-on-Bare-Metal-Pi-Zero/README.md

 - Cutouts for power, UART connections and sd card extension cable
 - Compatible with 60% VT100 replica cases

+This back cover fits into the opening at the back of the VT100 case and has supports to connect the pcb (holes have to be drilled manuall to allow for small adjustments).
+There is also a support to hold the SD card extension to allow to change the SD card at the back of the case.
+The other openings fit the connectors on the adapter board and allow mountig of a small ON/OFF switch.

 <div align="center">
   <img src="images/back_panel.png" alt="back cover with mounting support" />
 </div>

-This back cover fits into the openeing at the back of the VT100 case and has supports to connect the pcb (holes have to be drilled manuall to alow small adjustments).
-There is also a support to hold the sd card extension to allow changing the sd card at the back of the case.
-The openings fit the connectors on the adapter board plus and allow mountig of a small ON/OFF sitch.

 ## Quick Setup

 ### Hardware Assembly

+1. Populate the adapter board starting with the smallest components
+2. Check installed submodules (e.g. power supply, )
-1. Install Raspberry Pi Zero on adapter board
+3. Install Raspberry Pi Zero on adapter board
-2. Mount assembly in VT100 case with modified back cover
+4. Mount assembly in VT100 case with modified back cover
-3. Connect PS/2 keyboard to adapter board
+5. Connect PS/2 keyboard to adapter board
-4. Connect power supply
+6. Connect power supply

 ## Assembly of VT100 replica case